Perfectoid fields in the language of rings: Perfectoid fields in the language of rings

 We now assume that $K$ admits no unramified henselian valuation of characteristic $(0,p)$.
 Let $L \equiv_{\Lring} K$, then $L$ admits a henselian valuation $w$ of characteristic $(0,p)$ by Lemma \ref{lem-mixed}(1).
 Let $\mathcal{U}$ be an ultrafilter such that $K^\mathcal{U} \cong L^\mathcal{U}$ (which exists by the Keisler-Shelah Theorem \cite[Theorem 6.1.15]{changkeisler}), then both $v^\mathcal{U}$ and $w^\mathcal{U}$ are henselian valuations of mixed characteristic on $K^\mathcal{U}.$ By Lemma \ref{lem-mixed}(2), $K^\mathcal{U}$ admits no unramified henselian valuation of characteristic $(0,p)$, so the semiperfectness of $\Oo_{v^\mathcal{U}}/(p)$ implies that of $\Oo_{w^\mathcal{U}}/(p)$ by Proposition \ref{prop:o/p}.
 We conclude that $\Oo_w/(p)$ is semiperfect.

-Let $I$ be a set, and assume for $i \in I$ the field $K_i$ admits a henselian valuation $v_i$ of mixed characteristic $(0,p)$ with $\Oo_{v_i}/(p)$ semiperfect.
-As these properties are $\Lval$-elementary, for any ultrafilter $\mathcal{U}$ the ultraproduct $v=\mathrm{ulim}_\mathcal{U} v_i$ is a henselian valuation of mixed characteristic with $\Oo_v/(p)$ semiperfect on $K = \mathrm{ulim}_\mathcal{U}K$ by Łoś theorem \cite[Theorem 4.1.9]{changkeisler}.
-Thus, the property is also preserved under ultraproducts and we conclude by \cite[Theorem 4.1.12]{changkeisler}. \end{proof}
+By Fact \ref{fact}(1), what is left to show is that admitting a henselian valuation mixed characteristic $(0,p)$ with $\Oo_v/(p)$ semiperfect is preserved under taking ultraproducts.
+As these properties are all $\Lval$-axiomatizable, this follows once again from Fact \ref{fact}(2). \end{proof}

-We are now in a position to give an alternative characterization of the $\Lring$-elementary class generated by all perfectoid fields of characteristic $(0,p)$: \begin{thm} Let $p$ be prime.
+We are now in a position to give the desired characterization of the $\Lring$-elementary class generated by all perfectoid fields of characteristic $(0,p)$: \begin{thm} Let $p$ be prime.
 The class of fields